AI-Native Intelligence · Essay · 16 min read

 The Setup

 Three layers work together: AutoResearcher for backtests, a regime playbook for market context, and an LLM override for real-time macro and news.
-The system reviews outcomes nightly and updates its preferences over time.
+The system reviews paper-trading outcomes nightly and updates its preferences over time.

 The Finding